When do Treasuries Earn the Convenience Yield? – A Hedging Perspective, with Viral Acharya. January 2024. SSRN.

-Precautionary Savings and the Stock-Bond Covariance, February 2022.
+Precautionary Savings and the Stock-Bond Covariance.
+R&R. November 2022.
 SSRN.
 Short slides.

 I show that the precautionary savings motive can account for the high-frequency variation in the stock-bond covariance.
 An increase in the price of risk lowers risky asset prices on account of an increase in risk premia; it lowers bond yields on account of the precautionary savings component.
 Consequently, times when the price of risk is volatile see a more negative stock-bond covariance.
 I demonstrate that a model of time-varying price of risk, calibrated to fit equity moments, matches well the evidence regarding both the nominal and real stock-bond covariance, even in the absence of inflation news.
 Empirically, I show that the stock-bond covariance co-moves with credit spreads and can predict excess returns on corporate bonds and on bond-like stocks.
 The calibrated model underlines the systematic nature of high-frequency changes in the stock-bond covariance and the first-order effect of risk compensation on safe rates.